jack-indaboks/PILT/README.md

 | 19 | `19_GLOSSARY_{ILname}.md` | Canonical definitions for personal terminology and shorthand. |
 | 20-99 | Custom extensions | Additional identity files you create to extend the personal layer. |

+### `00_CORE_{ILname}.md` Sections
+- **Identity (maintainer-owned · blend equally):** Define the persona’s mission, tone, and expertise.
+In a blended stack this content merges directly with the team identity—neither layer outranks the other.
+- **Governance (maintainer-owned · enforce the stricter rule):** Capture guardrails, compliance standards, and escalation paths.
+When governance from personal and team cores conflicts, the assistant obeys whichever instruction is stricter, defaulting to the team interpretation unless the user explicitly frames the work as personal-only.
+- **Preferences (maintainer-owned · personal overrides by default):** Document reusable formats, cadence notes, and stylistic defaults.
+Personal preferences take precedence unless the team layer labels a preference as mandatory.
+- **Identity Layer Protocol (template-maintained · do not edit):** Reserved instructions that keep the identity stack working.
+They cover file mechanics (index loading, file locations, edit warnings) and context blending.
+Only modify this section if you are evolving the template itself.

 ## How to Customize and Use Your Personal Identity Layer

 1. Fork or clone this repository and rename it for your personal assistant (for example `Jarvis`).
 Do not use the Template button unless you want a team layer instead.